Morris, Illinois: Demographics

-Industries
+Economy

 The Allen Paper Car Wheel Works were based on East North Street in Morris, which supplied the Pullman Palace Car Company in Chicago from 1867 to 1890 with composite wheels for their railway carriages.
 By the 1920s, the paper mill had become one of the largest employers in Morris, producing cardboard boxes of various shapes, sizes, and colors that were shipped throughout the US.

 The Lyondell Chemical Company is located about 5 mi from the city center.
 The plant, located just off U.S. Route 6 heading eastbound away from Morris, employs many Morris residents.
 In addition to the chemical plant, three nuclear power plants are located within a 15 mi radius of the center of Morris.
 The closest nuclear plant is only 3 mi away, called the Dresden Nuclear Power Station.
 The LaSalle Nuclear Station is 14–15 mi away, and Braidwood Generating Station is about 13 mi away.
 All of the stations are owned by Exelon Corp.
 Among the stations, Dresden Generating Station generates energy for Chicago and surrounding areas.